woodydrn/OpenFrontIO/README.md

 Translators are welcome!
 Please feel free to help translate into your language.
 How to help?

-1. Go to the project's Crowdin translation page: [https://crowdin.com/project/openfrontio](https://crowdin.com/project/openfrontio)
+1. Go to the project's Crowdin translation page: [https://crowdin.com/project/openfront-mls](https://crowdin.com/project/openfront-mls)
 2. Login if you already have an account/ Sign up if you don't have one
-3. Select the language you want to translate in/ If your language isn't on the list, create a new topic in "Discussions" about adding the language
+3. Select the language you want to translate in/ If your language isn't on the list, click the "Request New Language" button and enter the language you want added there.
 4. Translate the strings

 ### Project Governance